-Bills are due 30 days from the date printed on the bill.
+Bills are due 30 days from the date shown on your printed bill.
 Your payment must be postmarked by the due date to avoid penalty and interest charges.
 The bill contains instructions about how and where to pay.
 This is what a bill looks like: Sample of a Board of Equalization (BOE) Notice of Determination

 How Much is the Fee?

-- The Board of Forestry and Fire Protection adjusts the fee annually.
-It is currently $150.00 per habitable structure located within an SRA.
+- The Board of Forestry and Fire Protection may adjust the fee annually.
+It is currently $152.33 per habitable structure located within the SRA.
 If the habitable structure is also within the boundaries of a local agency that provides fire protection services, the property owner will receive a $35.00 reduction for each habitable structure.

 Who Determines Who Pays the Fee?

-Each year, CAL FIRE provides the Board of Equalization (BOE) a list of owners of habitable structures required to pay and the amount of fee(s) to be assessed on each structure.
+Each year, CAL FIRE provides the Board of Equalization (BOE) with a list of owners of habitable structures located in the SRA and the amount of fee(s) to be assessed on each structure.
 The BOE then issues the billings and collects the fees.

-The list of fee payers includes the owners of habitable structures such as apartment buildings, detached houses, duplexes, mobile homes, etc. as recorded on the county assessor rolls, or as recorded by the Department of Housing and Community Development's rolls on July 1 of the fiscal year for which the fee is due.
-Habitable structures do NOT include incidental buildings such as detached garages, barns, outdoor sanitation facilities and sheds.
+The list includes the owners of record of habitable structures, such as single family homes, multi-dwelling structures (for example, apartment buildings), mobile homes, manufactured homes, and condominiums, etc., on July 1 of the fiscal year for which the fee is due.
+Habitable structures do NOT include commercial or industrial incidental buildings such as detached garages, barns, outdoor sanitation facilities and sheds.